applidget/psdock3/README.md

 #TODO now
-- tests to make sure 2 processes can be ran at the same time
+- integration tests to make sure 2 processes can be ran at the same time
-- implements all missing flags
--
+- integration tests log rotate ?

 ##Notion